Skip to main content

 Emanating from this work with migrants and their host communities is a key contemporary focus of Dr. Hoggan’s work: civic learning in adulthood.
 An Editorial Board Member of the UNESCO Chair of Lifelong Learning in Kyiv, Ukraine, Dr. Hoggan delivers regular lectures on “Learning for Democracy” to four participating Ukrainian universities.
 He is also Co-director of the “Institute of Civic Studies and Learning for Democracy.”

-In my outreach, I help young people tell stories that raise awareness and inspire positive change in their communities through initiatives like #PassTheMicYouth, PassTheMic Camp, and TEDxYouth@Chavis Way.
-My efforts extend to organizing civic education events such as Dining with Democracy, which are designed to cultivate productive dialogue across diverse perspectives and encourage constructive engagement in democratic processes.
-Additionally, through a STEM curriculum called Escape Room Camp, I apply socioemotional learning principles to teach game design to middle and high school students and encourage kids to be welcoming and socially responsible gamers.
+Dr. Byrd’s research examines how positive school climates can bolster motivation, a sense of belonging, and academic success.
+In her outreach, she helps young people tell stories that inspire positive change in their communities through initiatives like #PassTheMicYouth and TEDxYouth@Chavis Way.
+Her efforts extend to organizing civic education events such as Dining with Democracy, which are designed to cultivate productive dialogue across diverse perspectives and encourage constructive engagement in democratic processes.